 Head of Network: Population and Development Services Association (transitional period 2017-2018)

-After the Maat Foundation withdrew, the Association for Development and Population Services in Qena coordinated the activities of the Egyptian Network, A stalemate occurred in the network until new elections were organized in 2018.
+After the Maat Foundation withdrew, the Association for Development and Population Services in Qena coordinated the activities of the Egyptian Network.
+A stalemate occurred in the network until new elections were organised in 2018.

-Elections for the membership of the Board of Trustees and the presidency of the Egyptian Network were organized in November 2018, and the Partners for Transparency Foundation became head of network.
+Elections for the membership of the Board of Trustees and the presidency of the Egyptian Network were organised in November 2018, and the Partners for Transparency Foundation became head of network.

-Egypt provide all the support to the Foundation to enable it to play its vital role in bringing people together through dialogue on social, cultural and humanitarian issues.
+Egypt makes its effort to promote the Intercultural Dialogue at the national level because it believes in the importance of it as a soft power.
+Egypt enjoys multiculturalism and it has many institutions that support cultural dialogue. and it provides all the support to the Foundation to enable it to play its vital role in bringing people together through dialogue on social, cultural and humanitarian issues.